oupnkalr/oupnkalr/README.md

   Thoughts:

-  * **LIME 3** is the nearest tint to HTML lime by contrast, near to lime 90° by contrast, therefore is chosen as the bright green color
+  * **LIME 4** is the first tint below the contrast of chosen yellow, therefore is chosen as the bright green color

-    * LIME 2 is lighter lime
+    * LIME 3 is the nearest tint to HTML lime by contrast, near to lime 90° by contrast, but it is lighter lime
-    * LIME 4 is darker lime
+    * LIME 5 is darker lime
     * HTML lime is actually green 60° while HTML green yellow is lighter and HTML yellow green darker lime